 In 2010, Kristen moved to California and took over her great Aunt’s care coordination and management of her Trust and Estate for the remainder of her life.
 Shortly after her Aunt’s passing, one of her friends—who had been helping with her Aunt’s affairs for many years but had no family of her own—began to decline.
 She could no longer drive, care for her family home, was suffering from Parkinson’s disease, was not eating well, had difficulty remembering appointments, and could not manage her financial affairs.
 Since that time, Kristen has helped her with her finances, her Trust and Estate matters, finding appropriate living arrangements (more than once as her health has declined), managing her private care staff, ensuring she receives appropriate medical care, and ensuring that she is able to socialize, do things that she enjoys, and generally lives a full and happy life.

-In addition to her life experiences, Kristen has substantial education and training that qualify her to act as a Professional Fiduciary.
+In addition to her life experiences, Kristen has substantial education and training that qualify her to act as a Licensed Professional Fiduciary and National Certified Guardian.
 Importantly, her training as an attorney provides an understanding of the legal issues underlying her work as a Professional Fiduciary and the needs of her clients and their families.
-In addition, although not required of attorneys, Kristen has taken numerous courses to enable her to obtain her License as a California Professional Fiduciary and National Certified Guardian.
-She also completed a Certificate in Professional Fiduciary Management for Trustees and a will soon complete the Certificate in Professional Fiduciary Management for Conservators through the Fiduciary Management program at California State University – Fullerton.
+Indeed, although it is not required for licensed attorneys to obtain any additional licensing or education for fiduciaries, Kristen has also obtained a License as a Professional Fiduciary and completed both a Certificate in Professional Fiduciary Management for Trustees and a Certificate in Professional Fiduciary Management for Conservators through the Fiduciary Management program at California State University – Fullerton.

 Further, Kristen has an extensive background in psychology and working with individuals with mental health issues.
 Before college Kristen worked with mentally disabled and delayed children in early intervention programs and in group homes with mentally disabled adults and seniors.
 In addition, the focus of her graduate studies in psychology was adult psychopathologies.
 This background makes her well-suited to address mental health and disability when those matters are the cause of the need for a professional fiduciary and/or a factor contributing to the needs of her clients.